 If your business becomes insolvent or bankrupt

 A claim can have a substantial impact on your business.
-Professional Indemnity insurance acts as a saviour for claims against you or your business.
+Professional Indemnity insurance is a saviour for claims against you or your business.

-It is an investment that protects your professional business against defamation, litigation costs, and compensation and ensures it keeps running for the long haul.
+It is an investment that protects your professional business against defamation, litigation costs, and compensation.
+It ensures it keeps running for the long haul.